project-rig/rig/docs/source/circuit_sim_tutorial/02_using_sdram/README.rst

   be loaded
 * Write configuration data into this memory
 * Load and run the application kernel
-* Read and process result data written to memory by the kernel
+* Read and process the result data written into memory by the kernel

 To illustrate this process we'll make a SpiNNaker application kernel which reads pair of 32-bit integers from memory, adds them together, stores the